ASAG-ISCAS/BdryReach/README.md

 options.set_usekrylovError(1);
 options.set_max_error(DBL_MAX * Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.3.4 Invoking the Boundary-based Method for Computing the Inner-approximations of Reachable Sets
+### 2.3.4 Invocation of the Boundary-based Method for Computing the Inner-approximations of Reachable Sets

 **This step invokes our boundary-based method for computing inner-approximations of reachable sets.
 Please refer to Section 2.1.1 for the meanings of various parameters.**
 ```cpp